okpoEkpenyong/mangala/MancalaGame/src/Readme.md

 ## Introduction

 Welcome to the Mancala Game!
-This project is a Java-based implementation of the classic Mancala board game, with a focus on cross-platform compatibility, responsiveness, and accessibility.
+This project is a demo of a Java-based implementation of the classic Mancala board game, with a focus on cross-platform compatibility, responsiveness, and accessibility.
 Mancala is a two-player turn-based strategy game where the objective is to capture as many stones as possible from your opponent's side of the board.

 ## Features